bawmedical/restorativejustculture.org/_pages/civility-respect-nhs.md

 We are the NHS: People Plan 2020/21 – action for us all recognised this need and committed to providing organisations with the Civility and Respect toolkit to help tackle bullying and harassment and to create a civil and respectful workplace culture.

-## The NHS England and NHS Improvement Civility and Respect Toolkit
+## The NHS England Civility and Respect Toolkit

-The NHS England and NHS Improvement Civility and Respect Toolkit provides a practical overview to thinking and action using the AIM approach of:
+The NHS England Civility and Respect Toolkit provides a practical overview to thinking and action using the AIM approach of:

 * **analyse**: understand the issues